 The future staff development: the personnel needs to stay on track and upskill themselves along with the development of battery technology.
 This implies continuous internal lifelong learning.
 Furthermore, with the new technologies and increasing production volumes, there is a need to investigate automated systems and material flows and in the quality control process.
-The importance of automation comes from the fact that it is impossible to operate similarly to a standard research laboratory since there is a need to take many quality samples
+The importance of automation comes from the fact that it is impossible to operate similarly to a standard research laboratory since there is a need to take many quality samples (thousands).
+Consequently, technology is needed to help to process the vast volumes of samples and stay scalable.

-23 What is the ISO 9001 standard?
+22 What is the ISO 9001 standard?
 A straightforward overview.
 9001Academy.
 (2021, November 8).
 Retrieved November 28, 2021, from https://advisera.com/9001academy/what-is-iso-9001/.
-24 Northvolt interview, 28.05.
+23 Northvolt interview, 28.05.
 2021